In praise of doing (absolutely) nothing

 Our brain never turns off.
 Even when we give our mental muscles a break and just stare off into space, there’s still a lot going on between our ears.
 Neuroscientist Marcus Raichle explains what our brain is doing when we’re doing nothing.

-A quote I want to share with you (again) this week:
+A quote I want to share with you (again):

-In our 24/7, “always on” age, the prospect of doing nothing might sound unrealistic and unreasonable.
-But it’s never been more important.
+In our 24/7, “always on” age, the prospect of doing nothing might sound unrealistic and unreasonable, but it has never been more important.

 A question for you this week: When was the last time you did absolutely nothing, not even scrolling, for longer than five minutes?